kanmanivj/Text-Annotation-LLM-Toolkit/README.md

 Recall: Proportion of true positive predictions among all actual positives.

+## Multimodal Support
+The toolkit now supports image annotation alongside text:

+Input Directory: Accepts a folder of images (.png, .jpg, .jpeg) in data/images/.

+Annotation: Assign multiple labels to each image (multi-label support).

+Output: Export annotations in JSON or CSV format (data/image_output.json or data/image_output.csv).

+Synthetic Images: You can generate sample images using Python (PIL) for testing purposes.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with your proposed changes.